wk275/qbTools-v2/README.md

 The environment is tested on following systems:
 - raspberry pi 4B- 4GB memory - 64 bit OS - Debian GNU/Linux 11 (bullseye)

 !! qbtools-v2 does not support a 32-bit OS yet.
-Will be probably available soon !!

 #### Check if your OS is running in 64-bit mode
 ```